innolitics/rdm/README.md

 ## Limitations

 - The default templates were written with small softwre teams in mind (e.g., 2 - 5 developers).
-- Only support using Github as your project manager (we plan on adding support for Jira, Trello, and Pivotal over time)
+- Only supports Github as your project manager (we plan on adding support for Gitlab, Jira, Trello, and Pivotal over time)
 - Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
 - Only supports a single _software system_
 - Only support using git as your version control system